sensu/sensu-docs/content/sensu-go/5.3/reference/sensu-query-expressions.md

 ### Evaluating an array

-To evaluate an attribute that contains an array of elements, use the `.indexOf` syntax.
+To evaluate an attribute that contains an array of elements, use the `.indexOf` method.
 The following example returns true if an entity includes the subscription `system`.

 {{< highlight text >}}